Dimitsana is a delightful medieval village, located in Arcadia on the Peloponnese in southern Greece just three hours by car from Athens.

 Day Trips from Dimitsana, Greece

-This gorgeous little village is situated perfectly for a number of great day trips around the wider area which could include visits to Stemnitsa, located about 14 km (8 miles) further south and ancient Gortinia, which is a further 10 km (6 miles) or so beyond that.
+This gorgeous little village is perfectly situated for a number of great day trips around the wider area which could include visits to Stemnitsa, located about fourteen kilometers (eight miles) further south and ancient Gortinia, which is a further ten kilometers (six miles) or so beyond that.

-All the roads in the region provide beautiful views down Lousios Gorge, so if you have a car just get in and go.
+All the roads in the region provide beautiful views down Lousios Gorge, so if you have a car, just take advantage of the opportunity and go.
 You will find churches, innumerable picturesque viewpoints, and a great deal of picturesque and historically-important villages and museums.